Part of the complete guide to understanding addiction

 OCD:

-Obsessive compulsive disorder (OCD) is another co-occurring disorder often found with substance abuse.
+Obsessive-compulsive disorder (OCD) is another co-occurring disorder often linked with trauma and substance abuse.
 It is an anxiety disorder brought on by unreasonable fear and anxiety as a result of repeated thoughts.
-It is characterized by compulsive activities and repetitive actions like arranging belongings or continually washing hands.
+It is characterized by compulsive activities and repetitive actions like constantly rearranging belongings or continually washing hands.
 Roughly one-quarter of people with OCD have a dual diagnosis of substance abuse.
 The earlier OCD symptoms develop, the more likely the individual will become addicted to a substance later in life.

 Bipolar Disorder:

-This mental health condition is a depression related disorder.
+This mental health condition is a depression-related disorder.
 It is also referred to as “manic depression.”
 This condition causes intense mood swings leading to emotional highs and lows.
 While genetics and chemical imbalances can cause bipolar disorder, traumatic life events are also a risk factor.
-It is not uncommon for those with a bipolar disorder to attempt self-medication through drugs or alcohol.
-There is also the possibility of substance-induced bipolar disorder coming from frequent drug use causing changes in the brain.
+It is not uncommon for those with bipolar disorder to attempt self-medication through drugs or alcohol.
+There is also the possibility of substance-induced bipolar disorder resulting from frequent drug use causing changes in the brain.

 Schizophrenia: